Addu City: Districts

-Hithadhoo (Dhivehi: ހިތަދޫ)is the main administrative district of Addu City, with many of the administrative buildings in this district.
+Hithadhoo is the main administrative district of Addu City, with many of the administrative buildings in this district.
 The town is situated on the island of the same name, the westernmost of Seenu (Addu).
 In terms of population count, Hithadhoo is home to the largest population in Addu City.

 Healthcare

-The government owned Hithadhoo Regional Hospital is the only tertiary hospital in the southern region and is mandated to function and provides around-the-clock care.
-Health Centers are also established in the Islands to provide basic and emergency care.
+The government owned Addu Equatorial Hospital is the only tertiary hospital in the southern region and is mandated to function and provides around-the-clock care.
+Health Centers are also established in the Islands to provide basic and emergency services.